r-Techsupport/rTS_Wiki/docs/factoids/ddu.md

 ### Laptops/pre-built desktops
 Go to the model's support page on your manufacturer's site, and download the latest available display drivers.

+{: .warning .warning-icon }
-> ❗ For devices with multiple GPUs, download both the integrated and dedicated GPU drivers.
+> For devices with multiple GPUs, download both the integrated and dedicated GPU drivers.
 Install the integrated GPU drivers _first_, followed by the dedicated GPU drivers.